GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/profile.md

 ### Changing your profile picture

-GDevelop does not host and control profile pictures.
+GDevelop does not host or control profile pictures.
 Instead, it obtains your profile picture from [Gravatar](https://gravatar.com).
 If you have or create a [Gravatar](https://gravatar.com) account, you can link a new profile picture to the email address you used to register your GDevelop account.
-This will change automatically your profile picture in GDevelop as well.
+This will automatically change your profile picture in GDevelop as well.

 ## Subscription